Installing using Docker¶

 - REDIS_VERIFY_SSL¶

-Can be used to disable SSL certificate verification for Redis connection.
+Can be used to disable SSL certificate verification for the datastore connection.

 Email server setup¶